xi jinping: other senior Chinese leaders bring their loyalty to Xi Jinping and their experience - ExBulletin

 DING XUEXIANG

 As director of the party’s general office since 2017, Ding Xuexiang has effectively served as Xi’s chief of staff, including being present during state visits and meetings with foreign leaders.
-Like Wang, Ding has never held government office but sits in the party business center just below the Politburo.
+Like Wang, Ding has never held a government post but sits in the party business center just below the Politburo.

 At just 60, Ding’s career took off after being named Xi’s secretary during his brief tenure as party leader in Shanghai.
 He should be appointed first deputy prime minister in charge of administrative matters.